DroidsOnRoids/jspoon/README.md

 Jspoon is a Java library that provides parsing HTML into Java objects basing on CSS selectors.
 It uses [jsoup][jsoup] underneath as a HTML parser.

 ## Installation
-Insert the following dependency to `build.gradle` file of your project:
+Insert the following dependency into your project's `build.gradle` file:
 ```gradle
 dependencies {
     compile 'pl.droidsonroids:jspoon:1.0.0' //not working yet TODO
 }
 ```
 ## Usage
-Jspoon can work on any class with a default constructor.
-To make it works you need to annotate fields with `@Selector` annotation and set its value to CSS selector:
+Jspoon works on any class with a default constructor.
+To make it work you need to annotate fields with `@Selector` annotation and set a CSS selector as the annotation's value:
 ```java
 class Page {
     @Selector("#title") String title;